vanus-labs/docs/content/cloud-docs/source/labeling/setup.md

 # Prerequisites
-- Have a HTTP client.
+- Have a CloudEvents HTTP client.

-# Getting Started
+---

-Perform the following steps to configure your labeling Source:
+**Perform the following steps to configure your labeling Source:**

-## Create your connection in Vanus Cloud
+## Step 1: Create your connection in Vanus Cloud

 ![img.png](images/name%20connection.png)